grovelabs/meteor-spark-npm/README.md

 ````
 $ meteor add grove:spark
 ````
-This will expose the `Spark` variable to global scope on the server
+This will expose the `spark` variable to global scope on the server and client

 ## Usage
 Before using the library, you need to login with your Spark Cloud credentials.
-This is as described [in their docs](http://docs.spark.io/javascript/#getting-started-logging-in), just put into a `Meteor.startup` call.
-By doing it on startup you don't have to use a promise, i.e. `spark.on('login', function(...`
+This is as described [in their docs](http://docs.spark.io/javascript/#getting-started-logging-in).
+I recommend putting the login call into a `Meteor.startup` function.
+By doing it on startup you don't have to use a promise, i.e. `spark.login().then(...`.
+Alternatively, you can set up a handler with `spark.on('login', function( error, body) {...})`

 ### Logging in with an access token